ZMXJJ/MiniCPM-o/docs/source/getting_started/model_download.md

 ## Hugging Face Hub Download

-Hugging Face Hub is the primary platform for accessing MiniCPM-V-4, offering excellent global accessibility and integration with the transformers library.
+Hugging Face Hub is the primary platform for accessing MiniCPM-V 4.0, offering excellent global accessibility and integration with the transformers library.

 ### Prerequisites